vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 ```

-Although there are ways of course to create helpers for stuff like **sign_in_as** and **create_classified_mission**, its easy to see how fast these things can start to suck.
+Although there are other ways of course to deal with stuff like **sign_in_as** and **create_classified_mission**, its easy to see how fast these things can start to suck.
 UI related specs often don’t get the OO treatment they need I think.
 They have the reputation of providing too little bang for the buck and of course developers are not most fond of times when they have to touch the markup much.
 In my mind, that makes it even more important to DRY these specs up and make it fun to deal with them by throwing in a couple of Ruby classes.

 Let’s do a little magic trick where I hide the Page Objects implementation for now and only show you the end result applied to the feature specs above: